RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (b) Fingerprint-supported criminal background checks performed by the Department of Kentucky State Police and the Federal Bureau of Investigation.

-(a) An administrative sanction or criminal conviction relating to a controlled substance is imposed on the facility or any person contracted or employed by the facility for an act or omission done within the scope of the facility’s licensure or the person’s employment; or
+(a) An administrative sanction or criminal conviction relating to a controlled substance is imposed on the parent or satellite facility or any person contracted or employed by the parent or satellite facility for an act or omission done within the scope of the facility’s licensure or the person’s employment; or

 (2)(a) A change of ownership shall be deemed to occur if any ownership interest, or capital stock or voting rights of a corporation is purchased, leased, or otherwise acquired by one (1) person from another for an existing facility licensed pursuant to this administrative regulation.

-(b) The pain management facility’s license shall not be transferred to a new owner.
+(b) The pain management facility’s license shall not be transferred to a new owner, except for a transfer of whole or partial ownership interest in the facility as permitted by KRS 218A.175(2)(b).

 (2) A facility shall not be licensed if owned in part by, contracts with, or employs a physician or prescribing practitioner: